Wiltshire & Devon

 Once out of prison he had to hide away, he changed his

 Name from Avery to Regan by deed-poll, there were

 various gangland contracts out on his life.
 He missed

 the high life, and hatched a plan to steal a business..

 2003, Regan tries to organise a £3m deal involving

 land near Heathrow airport which Amarjit Chohan had an

-option to buy.
+option to buy. claiming he had

 When this falls through Regan begins to target Mr